 They blew up the Grand Canyon?

-Comedian Tommy Davidson played the forward-thinking billionaire in charge of something called Astro-X, the massive tech company positioned at the forefront of this movie's "plot" that uses revolutionary energy systems to manipulate the atmosphere and prevent vortexes.
-Anyway, in one scene, he blew up Arizona's national park to stop a massive flood.
-See ya.
+Comedian Tommy Davidson played the forward-thinking billionaire in charge of something called Astro-X, the tech powerhouse positioned at the forefront of this movie's "plot."
+His company was supposed to be using revolutionary energy systems to manipulate the atmosphere and prevent vortexes.
+Didn't go so well.
+In one scene, he blew up Arizona's national park to stop a massive flood.

 There was so much f*cking Google Glass

 So all the Astro-X employees could provide 'nado updates via Google Plus.
 Just kidding, but if you ever wondered what happened to this lost piece of tech, look no further.

 The Gary The Shark commercials were surreal and outstanding

 Between wild 4th Awakens set pieces, SyFy gave viewers a string of Total Wireless spots that chronicled the evolution of a Sharknado villain-turned-good guy.
 (Watch one above, and more here.)
 Inspiring, right?

 Gilbert Gottfried played a stormchaser who summed the widespread variety up best: "The storm has been rushing through Texas; it hit an oil field, creating an oilnado; the oilnado exploded, creating a firenado; the firenado hit an electrical plant, creating a lightningnado."
 There were also bouldernadoes, sandnadoes, cownadoes, hailnadoes, lavanadoes, and, at the very end, a nuclearnado, the biggest and baddest yet.